steady-space/steadyspace/content/job-toolkit.md

 ### ✅ What’s Inside

 #### 🧠 Mini Guide: How to Personalize Your Emails
-Clear tips to sound more human and less robotic — without spending hours rewording everything.
+Quick tweaks to help you sound more human — not robotic.
+No “personal brand” required.

 #### 📄 Resume Quick-Check Cheatsheet
-- A simple checklist to make sure your resume supports your message
+- A checklist to make sure your resume supports your message
-- A clean layout to start from if needed
+- A clean starter layout
-- A filled-in sample that’s realistic but solid
+- A filled-in sample that’s solid and realistic

 #### 📬 Email Templates for Before You Apply
 - Referral requests
 - Cold outreach to hiring managers
-- Subject line ideas + tone suggestions
+- Subject line ideas + tone tips

 #### ✉️ Follow-Ups + Recruiter Nudges (After You Apply)
-- Thoughtful follow-ups to recruiters, referrers, and hiring managers
+- Polite nudges to recruiters, referrers, and hiring managers
-- Polite persistence without being pushy
+- Gentle persistence without being pushy
-- Multiple tone options (friendly, professional, warm, etc.)
+- Multiple tone options: friendly, professional, warm, etc.

 #### ❌ Burn-It-Down Rewrites
-Real “please don’t send this” examples — and how to fix them without sounding fake
+Real “please don’t send this” examples — and how to fix them (without sounding fake)

 #### 🌿 Wrap-Up + Encouragement
-You don’t need a viral resume or a personal brand.
+You don’t need a viral resume or a perfect brand.
 Just a clear ask, the right tone, and some self-kindness.

 ---